k3nz0/Warka/README.md

 | GPIO D23      | SDI       |

 ### Demo
 This is the main dashboard of Warka.
-It displays the date, the weather forecast, the stock market, the current top hacker news posts and an overview of my portfolio.
+It displays the date, the weather forecast, the stock market, the current top hacker news posts and an overview of your portfolio.

 ![Warka](pictures/warka2.jpg)